-We had no customers that accounted for more than 10% of our revenues during fiscal 2010 or 2008.
-During fiscal 2009, we had one customer, Samsung, whose purchases across a variety of product areas represented 16% of our total revenues.
+During fiscal 2011 and 2009, we had one customer, Samsung, whose purchases across a variety of product areas represented 13% and 16% of our revenues, respectively.
+We had no customers that accounted for more than 10% of our revenues during fiscal 2010.
 In addition to direct sales to customers, some of our end customers purchase products indirectly from us through distributors and contract manufacturers.
 An end customer purchasing through a contract manufacturer typically instructs such contract manufacturer to obtain our products and incorporate such products with other components for sale by such contract manufacturer to the end customer.
 Although we actually sell the products to, and are paid by, the distributors and contract manufacturers, we refer to such end customer as our customer.
-Two of our distributors, Edom Technology and Avnet, represented 28% and 14% of our revenues during fiscal 2010, and 27% and 10% of our revenues during fiscal 2009, respectively.
-Edom represented 31% of our revenues during fiscal 2008.
-There were no other distributors or contract manufacturers that accounted for more than 10% of our revenues in fiscal 2010, 2009 or 2008.
+Three of our distributors, Edom Technology, Avnet and Macnica, represented 24%, 12% and 10% of our revenues during fiscal 2011, respectively.
+Edom and Avnet represented 28% and 14% of our revenues during fiscal 2010, and 27% and 10% of our revenues during fiscal 2009, respectively.
+There were no other distributors or contract manufacturers that accounted for more than 10% of our revenues in fiscal 2011, 2010 or 2009.

-The percentage of our revenues derived from customers located outside of the United States was 86% in fiscal 2010 and 88% in fiscal 2009 and 2008.
+The percentage of our revenues derived from outside of the United States was 86% in fiscal 2011, 86% in fiscal 2010 and 88% in fiscal 2009.
 All of our revenues to date have been denominated in U.S. dollars.
 We believe that a majority of our revenues will continue to be derived from customers outside of the United States.